idaholab/moose/framework/doc/content/documentation/systems/Mesh/Partitioner/PetscExternalPartitioner.md

 ## Use

-These packages can be accessed via an unified interface in MOOSE, `PetscMatPartitioner`.
+These packages can be accessed via an unified interface in MOOSE, `PetscExternalPartitioner`.
 The use of the packages is accomplished by adding a subblock in `Mesh` block of input file.
 For example

 ```
 [Mesh]